thanmaikadire/thanmaikadire.github.io/content/about/index.md

 ---

-I am a recent Information Systems graduate from the prestigious University of Maryland, equipped with over six years of industry experience spanning the full spectrum of the software development lifecycle.
-My professional journey has been rich and varied, having contributed to projects at multinational IT services & consulting companies, I have honed my analytical acumen across diverse sectors such as healthcare, real estates, transportation, E-Commerce and product based industires.
+I am a recent Information Systems graduate from the prestigious University of Maryland, equipped with over four years of industry experience spanning the full spectrum of the software development lifecycle.
+My professional journey has been rich and varied, having contributed to projects at multinational IT services & consulting companies, I have honed my analytical acumen across diverse sectors such as Finance, Automobile, E-Commerce and product based industires.

 "Data is the new soil, fertile with potential and brimming with opportunity!"